masashitanimura/2.0/pages/userguide/userguide_configlua.md

 1. This section is disabled by default.

-2. You can add more events in the list below.
+2. You can add more events in the list of events below

 3. The event log files will be stored in the path where EMS logs are configured

-4. Log files for events will be saved at the filename specified
+4. See list of events [here](api_eventlist.html)

    ​